Face ID: Law enforcement access

+The Verge noted that courts in the United States have granted different Fifth Amendment rights to keycode and biometric unlocking systems.
+Keycodes are considered "testimonial" evidence based on the contents of users' thoughts, whereas fingerprints are considered physical evidence, with some suspects having been ordered to unlock their phones via fingerprint.
+Debates are ongoing regarding the use of Face ID technology in law enforcement and criminal cases as laws and regulations have not yet been put in place.
+Currently, law enforcements' need for evidence is to be balanced with individual privacy rights in regards to biometric data.

 Third-party developers

 If the user explicitly grants a third-party app permission to use the camera, the app can also access basic facial expression and positioning data from Face ID for features such as precise selfie filters such as those seen in Snapchat, or game characters mirroring real-world user facial expressions.
 The data accessible to third parties is not sufficient to unlock a device or even identify a user, and Apple prohibits developers from selling the data to others, creating profiles on users, or using the data for advertising.
 The American Civil Liberties Union and the Center for Democracy and Technology raised privacy questions about Apple's enforcement of the privacy restrictions connected to third-party access, with Apple maintaining that its App Store review processes were effective safeguards.
 Jay Stanley, a senior policy analyst with the ACLU, has stated that the overall idea of letting developers access sensitive facial information was still not satisfactorily handled, with Stanley telling Reuters that "the privacy issues around of the use of very sophisticated facial recognition technology for unlocking the phone have been overblown.
 The real privacy issues have to do with the access by third-party developers".